nextflow-io/training/docs/help.md

 ## Ask the professionals

-Nextflow is a free and open-source software, developed by [Seqera Labs](https://seqera.io/).
+Nextflow is a free and open-source software, developed by [Seqera](https://seqera.io/).
 Seqera offers a professional support service for Nextflow and associated products, as well as running bespoke training sessions.

 If this sounds like something that might be of interest, please [Get in touch](https://seqera.io/demo/).